inovex/elements/doc/contributing/01-high-level-overview.md

 This project is just a normal Angular Library which consumes the core package and outputs Directives for other Angular projects to consume.

-Everytime you run `yarn start` or `yarn build` from within the root of this repo, Lerna builds first the core package, then the Directives in this package.
-The core package is just a dependeny of this Angular Library.
-This project does only provide a wrapper Directive to map the Custom Elements attributes and events to the @Input and @Output values in the Angular world.
+Every time you run `yarn start` or `yarn build` from within the root of this repo, Lerna first builds the core package before building the Directives in this package.
+The core package is just a dependency of this Angular Library.
+This project only provides a wrapper Directive to map the Custom Elements attributes and events to the @Input and @Output values in the Angular world.

-You only need to change this package if you add a new or remove an existing component from the core.
-As well as you want to support `ngModel`.
-To learn more on this, refer to the [README](https://gitlab.inovex.de/inovex-elements/core/-/blob/master/packages/elements-angular/elements/README.md) of `@inovex/elements-angular`.
+You only need to change this package if you add a new or remove an existing component from the core or if you want to support `ngModel`.
+To learn more about this topic, refer to the [README](https://gitlab.inovex.de/inovex-elements/core/-/blob/master/packages/elements-angular/elements/README.md) of `@inovex/elements-angular`.

 ### React Integration Layer